 Project planning phases

-The planning of transport infrastructure projects becomes more detailed as it progresses.
+The planning of transport infrastructure projects is a process that becomes more detailed as it advances.
 The precision of planning and decision-making for each phase will be coordinated with land use planning.
 The starting points for road planning are described in the basis for design section.

 The planning of road and railway projects progresses in stages: